Central Valley (California)

-The Central Valley is a broad, elongated, flat valley that dominates the interior of California.
-It is 40-60 mi wide and runs approximately 450 mi from north-northwest to south-southeast, inland from and parallel to the Pacific coast of the state.
+The Central Valley is a broad, elongated, flat valley that dominates the interior of California, United States.
+It is 40-60 mi wide and runs approximately 450 mi from north-northwest to south-southeast, inland from and parallel to the Pacific coast.
 It covers approximately 18000 mi2, about 11% of California's land area.
 The valley is bounded by the Coast Ranges to the west and the Sierra Nevada to the east.

-The Central Valley is a region known for its agricultural productivity: it provides more than half of the fruits, vegetables, and nuts grown in the United States.
+The Central Valley is a region known for its agricultural productivity.
+It provides a large share of the food produced in California, which provides more than half of the fruits, vegetables, and nuts grown in the United States.
 More than 7000000 acre of the valley are irrigated via reservoirs and canals.
-The valley hosts many cities, including the state capital Sacramento, as well as Redding, Chico, Stockton, Modesto, Merced, Fresno, Visalia, and Bakersfield.
+The valley hosts many cities, including the state capital Sacramento, as well as Redding, Chico, Yuba City, Woodland, Davis, Roseville, Elk Grove, Stockton, Modesto, Merced, Fresno, Visalia, Porterville, and Bakersfield.

 The Central Valley watershed comprises 60000 mi2, or over a third of California.
 It consists of three main drainage systems: the Sacramento Valley in the north, which receives over 20 in of rain annually; the drier San Joaquin Valley in the south, and the Tulare Basin and its semi-arid desert climate at the southernmost end.
 The Sacramento and San Joaquin river systems drain their respective valleys and meet to form the Sacramento–San Joaquin River Delta, a large expanse of interconnected canals, stream beds, sloughs, marshes and peat islands.
-The delta empties into the San Francisco Bay, and ultimately into the Pacific.
+The delta empties into San Francisco Bay, and ultimately into the Pacific.
 The waters of the Tulare Basin essentially never reach the ocean (with the exception of Kings River waters diverted northward for irrigation), though they are connected by man-made canals to the San Joaquin.

-The valley encompasses all or parts of 19 California counties: Butte, Colusa, Glenn, Fresno, Kern, Kings, Madera, Merced, Placer, San Joaquin, Sacramento, Shasta, Solano, Stanislaus, Sutter, Tehama, Tulare, Yolo and Yuba.
+The valley encompasses all or parts of 18 California counties: Butte, Colusa, Glenn, Fresno, Kern, Kings, Madera, Merced, Placer, San Joaquin, Sacramento, Shasta, Stanislaus, Sutter, Tehama, Tulare, Yolo and Yuba.
+The Central Valley has struggled to transform its economy beyond its role as an agricultural breadbasket.
+Although safety nets have drastically improved Central Valley poverty rates, without them the poverty level would drastically increase.
+But, the Central Valley still remains as one of the most impoverished regions of California.

+Air pollution is a major issue, but it is mostly an issue in the San Joaquin Valley, rather than the Sacramento Valley.